 6-1/2” speakers are great for low-frequency tones, but they shouldn’t be your only sound source.
 A subwoofer in the trunk will create a better overall sound and minimize distortion.
 This way, your other speakers and components can focus on the mid-bass and up.

 Bass blockers installed on your speaker wires help to block out the bass frequencies that could damage your speakers.
 They are available with different filter settings, so you can choose the ones that will work best for your 3-1/2″, 4″, 5-1/4″, and other small speakers.
-Using bass blockers, you can get more performance and protection for your speakers.
+You can get more performance and protection for your speakers using bass blockers.

 Utilize noise-deadening creations: